mugeshj03-gif/study-tracker-project/README.md

 📊 Output

-- Graphs showing study hours
+- Graphical representation of study hours
 - Data stored and retrieved from database
-- Interactive UI for input
+- Interactive UI for easy input

 ---

 🔮 Future Improvements

-- Add login system
+- 🔐 Add user authentication system
-- Add export to Excel
+- 📤 Export data to Excel/CSV
-- Add reminders
+- ⏰ Add reminders and notifications

 ---

 👨‍💻 Author

 Mugesh J

+---

+⭐ Acknowledgement

+This project was built as part of learning Python, SQL, and Data Analysis concepts.